 Box Bay (sometimes known as Sandy Pit beach) is a picturesque sandy cove surrounded by high limestone cliffs, situated just east of Broad Haven South beach.
 Access to the shore is not easy and you should not attempt to visit this beach unless you are confident of your ability to reach it safely and to get off again.

-There are a few ways onto the beach, the best of which is a 30 foot climb down the rocks on the west side of the bay.
+The best way onto the beach is a 30 foot climb down the rocks on the west side of the bay.
 You need to be reasonably good at climbing down rocks and a rope would definitely be advisable, but specialist climbing skills or equipment are not necessary.
 The route is indicated in photos below and needs to be done around low tide.
 A rusty belay stake has been fixed into the rocks just before the steepest section.
 If you find a metal survey post, you're too far to the south.